MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/usb-2-0-audio-drivers.md

 - Using custom INFs which wrap the in-box INF for the purpose to set these values.

-- Directly by the h/w device via a MSOS USB descriptor (see example below).
-For more information about creating MSOS USB descriptors, see [Microsoft OS Descriptors for USB Devices](https://docs.microsoft.com/windows-hardware/drivers/usbcon/microsoft-defined-usb-descriptors).
+- Directly by the h/w device via a Microsoft OS Descriptors for USB devices (see example below).
+For more information about creating these descriptors, see [Microsoft OS Descriptors for USB Devices](https://docs.microsoft.com/windows-hardware/drivers/usbcon/microsoft-defined-usb-descriptors).

-### MSOS USB descriptor info example
+### Microsoft OS Descriptors for USB Example

-The following MSOS USB descriptor example contains the channel mapping and color for one jack.
+The following Microsoft OS Descriptors for USB example contains the channel mapping and color for one jack.
+The example is for a non-composite device with single feature descriptor.

 The IHV vendor should extend it to contain any other information for the jack description.

-The example is for a non-composite device with single feature descriptor.

 ```text
 UCHAR Example2_MSOS20DescriptorSetForUAC2 [0x76] = {